Dutch Reformed Church in South Africa (NHK): The Great Trek (1835–1846)

-The Anglo-Boer War (1888-1902) and the WWII
+Second Boer War and World War II

-The Anglo Boer War played a major role in South African history and therefore also the history of the NHKA.
-Many ministers and church members died during the war or were sent as Prisoners of war in British Colonies.
-The British Scorched earth strategy meant women and children were placed in Concentration camps.It also meant that many churches and archival material was destroyed.
-After the war, the church was re-established and Dutch ministers (like L.E.
-Brandt) were once again sent to South Africa.
-This was a period of immense growth and by 1956 the number of churches had increased from 20 to 183 congregations.
-The church in South Africa also did not remain immune to the wars raging in the rest of the world.
+The Second Boer War, which broke out in 1899, deeply affected the NHKA.
+Many of the church's ministers or members either died during the conflict or were sent to faraway British colonies as prisoners of war.
+Scorched earth tactics implemented by the British in response to the refusal of a number of Boer commandos to surrender led to the destruction of several NHKA churches along with the archival materials stored within.
+After the war ended in 1902, the church was formally reestablished and Dutch ministers were once again sent to South Africa.
+This was a period of immense growth and by 1956 the number of NKHA churches had increased from 20 to 183 congregations.
+The church also did not remain immune to the wars raging in the rest of the world.
 World War II affected many members.
-Most notably, professor Adrianus van Selms (1906-1984) who served in the NHKA at University of Pretoria became a Prisoner of war in Japan where he wrote numerous theological treatises.
+Most notably, professor Adrianus van Selms who served in the NHKA at University of Pretoria became a prisoner of war in Japan where he wrote numerous theological treatises.